 Pitta leaves them feeling stressed.

 Kapha makes them feel crashed.

 Each type needs to be treated in a different way.
 For example the vata type does best if they don’t work out in the afternoon or evening as this will make them more wired.
 In the morning they do well to take a walk or get some sunlight within the first hour of waking.
-They can also benefit from taking the herb Rhodiola in the morning with will make the adrenals more sensitive to brain signaling and Ashwagandha at night which will desensitize the brain signals later in the day.
+They can also benefit from taking the herb Rhodiola in the morning, which will make the adrenals more sensitive to brain signaling, and Ashwagandha at night, which will desensitize the brain signals later in the day.
 Remember that studies show that your health has less to do with stress and more to do with how you feel about stress.

 The overall approach to getting enough carbs in your diet is to have 1 serving with breakfast, 2 with lunch and 3 with dinner.
 This will usually give you the 50g that you need and encourage the cortisol rhythms to be in balance.
 There is no one size fits all approach as you can imagine, but it is worth not getting caught up in another fad diet.